ibm-telemetry/telemetry-js/README.md

 ## Overview

-IBM Telemetry collects anonymized usage data for open source and inner source packages when they have been instrumented with this tooling.
-This data is reported back to a central server so package maintainers can analyze usage and make improvements.
+IBM Telemetry collects anonymized usage data for open source and inner source packages when they have been instrumented with this JavaScript tooling.
+The data is reported back to a central server so package maintainers can analyze usage and make improvements.

 IBM Telemetry uses [OpenTelemetry](https://opentelemetry.io) as the foundation of its data transport format.